The class A amplifier circuit type discussed in this post is suitable for tiny speakers or headphones.

 Connect the power supply:

-- The power supplies positive and negative terminals should be connected to the proper spots on the circuit.
+- The power supplies positive and negative terminals are connected to the proper spots on the circuit.

-- Ensure that the voltage levels fall inside the transistors functioning limit.
+- Check that the voltage levels fall within the operational range of the transistor.

 Examine the amplifier:

-- Switch on the circuit and check the output with an oscilloscope or a speaker and an audio source.
+- Turn the circuit ON and then look at the output using an oscilloscope or a speaker and audio source.

-- To regulate the volume and make sure the amplifier is operating as it should adjust potentiometer R4.
+- To regulate the volume one should be sure the amplifier is operating as it should by adjusting the potentiometer R4.

 Adjust and Enhance: